 The introduction of oxygen with the reagents and impurities in the manganese chloride were corrected for by blank measurements made on each run, as described in the WOCE Manual of Operations and Methods (Culberson, 1991).

-Collected data shows that dissolved oxygen concentrations varied from 4.81 to 9.10 ml/l.
-In order to control the accuracy of the oxygen measurements at each cast were taken parallel samples from the 1-2 bottles or duplicate samples.
+In order to control the accuracy of the oxygen measurements at almost each cast were taken parallel sample from one bottle.

 Reproducibility of measurements